 The main difference is that the IGCSE still includes some elements of the old GCSE: coursework, oral and practical assessment as well as exams.
 The IGCSE is offered at different levels, and some teachers think that it has more scope for more able pupils at the higher level.

 The IGCSE is graded from A* to G, with U stated as “Ungraded”.
-Students are required to obtain minimum grade C for the 5 core subjects in order to proceed to the next advanced level or further education.
+Students are required to obtain minimum grade C for the five core subjects in order to proceed to the next advanced level or further education.
 IGCSE grading overview is as below:

-IGCSE offers more than 70 subjects.
+As mentioned previously, IGCSE offers more than 70 subjects.
 Students are required to take a minimum of 5 or maximum of 14 subjects.
 The core subjects are English, Mathematics and Sciences.
 Students can also choose other subjects ranging from Social Sciences (commonly Accounting, Business Studies, Economics, Sociology) to Arts & Technology (commonly Computer Studies, Information & Communication Technology (ICT), Art & Design).